Vyral/kerby-skurat-recruiting/_posts/2020-05-04-how-to-stay-in-front-of-clients.md

 title: How To Stay in Front of Clients
 date: 2020-05-04 20:22:00
 tags:
-excerpt: How to Stay in Front of Client During This Pandemic
+excerpt: How to Stay in Front of Clients During This Pandemic
 enclosure:
 pullquote:
 enclosure_type: video/mp4